It’s 4:19 on a Monday afternoon in the middle of July. I had a full day of radio already and that means it was probably a pretty good day.

 All radio days are good.
 Just some are better than others.

-I woke up in bed this morning with my wife of 26 years next to me and then I took a shower and drove in a car down to the radio station on the campus of Purdue Northwest.
+I woke up this morning next to my wife of 26 years, took a shower and drove to our radio station on the campus of Purdue Northwest.

-The studios have a gold glow in the morning, right before sunrise.
-It’s partly because the colors for that fine institution are black and gold.
-And some of the carpeting is gold and some of the walls are gold… and it’s also because the sky glows gold at 5:30 in the morning in late July.
+The studios have a gold glow right before sunrise.
+It’s partly because the colors for that fine educational institution are black and gold.
+The carpeting has gold in it so do the walls.and so does the sun coming in through the floor-to-ceiling windows.

 There must be beauty in these old airwaves.

 Someday, eons in the future, a Martian or

 A Lilliputian will hear what I had to say this morning.

 I hope the Martian or Lilliputian wont’ be nearly